-D. Approved education course: a commission approved course offered by a commission approved sponsor in real estate law and practice; real estate financing including mortgages and other financing techniques; material specific to the regulatory, technical and ethical practice of real estate; and all state and federal laws including but not limited to fair housing, the Americans with Disabilities Act (ADA), and lead-based paint disclosure.

-E. Approved training course: A commission approved course offering in personal and property protection for the broker and clients; offerings in using the computer, the internet, business calculators, and other technologies to enhance the broker's service to the public; offerings concerning professional development, customer relations skills, sales promotion including salesmanship, negotiation, marketing techniques, servicing the client, or similar courses.

-F. Associate broker: a person holding a New Mexico associate broker's license who is affiliated with a New Mexico qualifying broker.

-G. Broker: any person holding a current New Mexico associate broker's or qualifying broker's real estate license.
-Brokerage: a person, corporation, partnership or association qualified by a New Mexico licensed qualifying broker to conduct real estate brokerage activity in New Mexico.
-Brokerage relationship: the relationship between a customer or client and a brokerage for the provision of services in connection with a real estate transaction.

-H. Brokerage: a person, corporation, partnership or association qualified by a New Mexico licensed qualifying broker to conduct real estate brokerage activity in New Mexico.

-I. Brokerage relationship: the relationship between a customer or client and a brokerage for the provision of services in connection with a real estate transaction.

-J. Brokerage trust account: an account at an acceptable financial institution established by the qualifying broker for the purpose of holding money belonging to others received during a real estate sales transaction.

-K. Broker duties: Certain duties owed by brokers to prospective buyers, sellers, owners and tenants, and broker obligations to other brokers as set forth in Part 16.61.19.8.

-L. Broker in charge: a New Mexico licensed real estate broker qualified to be a qualifying broker who has been designated in writing by the qualifying broker to assume responsibility for the brokerage during a period of time when supervision by the qualifying broker is not possible.

-M. Client: a person who has entered into an express written agreement with a brokerage for real estate services subject to the jurisdiction of the commission.

-N. Commercial real estate: real estate that is zoned for business or commercial use by a city or county; or designated by a city or county to allow five (5) or more multi-family units; provided that all units are located on a single parcel of land with a single legal description.

-O. Core course: the four (4) hour commission-approved continuing education course that all brokers are required to complete annually as a condition of license renewal.

-P. Core elective course: a four (4) hour commission-approved continuing education course in residential transactions, commercial transactions, property management transactions, or vacant land/ranch transactions required once during each three (3) year cycle.

-Q. Credit hours(s): credits toward education requirements as assigned by the real estate commission or each commission-approved course.
+- F. "Brokerage": a person, corporation, partnership or association qualified by a New Mexico licensed qualifying broker to conduct real estate brokerage activity in New Mexico. - G. "Brokerage relationship": the relationship between a customer or client and a brokerage for the provision of services in connection with a real estate transaction. - H. "Brokerage trust account": an account at an acceptable financial institution established by the qualifying broker for the purpose of holding money belonging to others received during a real estate sales transaction. - I. "Broker duties": certain duties owed by brokers to prospective buyers, sellers, owners and tenants, and broker obligation to other brokers as set forth in Part 16.61.19.8 NMAC. - J. "Broker in charge": a New Mexico licensed real estate broker qualified to be a qualifying broker who has been designated in writing by the qualifying broker to assume responsibility for the brokerage during a period of time when supervision by the qualifying broker is not possible. - K. "Client": a person who has entered into an express written agreement with a brokerage for real estate services subject to the jurisdiction of the commission - L. "Commercial real estate": real estate that is zoned for business or commercial use by a city or county; or designated by a city or county to allow five or more multi-family units; provided that all units are located on a single parcel of land with a single legal description. - M. "Core course": the four-hour commission-approved continuing education course that all brokers are required to complete annually as a condition of license renewal. - N. "Core elective course": a commission-approved advanced continuing education course in residential transactions, commercial transactions, property management transactions, or vacant land/ranch transactions required once during each three-year cycle, core elective courses advance the broker's practice of real estate by one or more of the following: (1) improve broker transactional expertise focusing on, but not limited to, contractual and disclosure forms used in the practice of real estate, real estate title issues, contracts, and real estate transactional negotiating skills; (2) improves broker business practices and professionalism focusing on, but not limited to, broker responsibilities and duties; (3) improves broker awareness of issues that impact the public and real estate transactions focusing on, but not limited to, land development, jurisdictional taxation issues; or, (4) increases the broker knowledge of third party services within a transaction.
+The number of core elective hours required for both associate brokers and qualifying brokers is further defined at 16.61.13.8 NMAC. - O. "Credit hours(s)": credits toward education requirements as assigned by the real estate commission for each commission-approved course. - P. "Custodial account": an account at an acceptable financial institution established by the qualifying broker for the purpose of holding money of an owner.

-R. Custodial trust account: an account at an acceptable financial institution established by the qualifying broker for the purpose of holding money of an owner.
-The account shall be established in the owner's name with the qualifying broker as trustee.
+The account shall be established in the owner's name under the qualifying broker's control.
 This account may be interest bearing.